-All Directors have unrestricted access to Company's records and information.
+All Directors have unrestricted access to the Group's records and information.
 The Board collectively, and each Director individually, has the right to seek independent professional advice at the Group's expense to help them carry out their responsibilities.
 The Chairman's prior approval is required, and it may not be unreasonably withheld and, in its absence, Board approval must be sought before committing to independent professional advice.

-Corporate Governance Statement 31 July 2020
+Corporate Governance Statement (continued) 31 July 2021